 Also, consider this - if a potential employer is playing these kinds of games with you during the interview, imagine what spending 40-60 hours a week working for them will be like if they do hire you.

 A Job Search or a Beauty Pageant?

-The questions I've described above are more suited to a beauty pageant, a talk show interview, or a game show.
-The problem with these questions is they try to accomplish an impossible task – giving someone a complete picture of another person in the matter of 1 or 2 hours.
-All they do is create illusions that the interviewer and interviewee are having a productive dialogue that will determine if the candidate is the best person for the job.
+The questions I've described above are more suited to a beauty pageant, a talk show, or a game show.
+The fundamental problem with these questions is in how they try to accomplish an impossible task – giving someone a complete picture of another person in a matter of 1 or 2 hours (or less).
+Ultimately, all they do is create illusions that the interviewer and interviewee are having a productive dialogue that will determine if the candidate is the best person for the job.

 Just like a beauty pageant contestant rehearses their performance prior to competition, a job seeker can craft brilliant responses to any of the above questions without ever having to address The One Question That Matters.
 Here are some examples of what you can say: